Fujifilm GFX100S II: Sensor

 The Fujifilm GFX100S II uses the GMX series' 102MP 43.8 × 32.9 mm, 11648 × 8736 pixel medium format sensor with 100% phase-detection autofocus coverage.
 Compared to its predecessor some improvements have been added, such as redesigned microlenses for enhanced autofocus and better image quality at the extreme edges, a faster readout speed, and the standard sensitivity lowered to 80 ISO.
 The extended lower ISO value has been reduced to 40.

 Autofocus / Stabiliser

 The autofocus system of the Fujifilm GFX100S II now offers subject recognition for insects and drones.

 The Fujifilm GFX100S II contains an enhanced in-body image stabilization (IBIS) mechanism with 5-axis stabilization.
 The manufacturer claims a shake compensation effect of up to 8.0 stops in combination with compatible lenses.

 Viewfinder

 The fixed OLED electronic viewfinder (EVF) has now been upgraded to 5.76M dots and a magnification ration of 0.84×.
 Coverage of image: 100%.

 Rear monitor / top screen

 The 3.2 inch, 2.36 M pixel, three-way tilting, colour LCD, touch screen rear monitor is identical to that of the GFX 100S.
-The 1.8 inch high-contrast monochrome e-ink top screen enables checking camera settings at a glance, even in bright sunlight, and may be customized to display display virtual dials (aperture, shutter speed, ISO), a live histogram, or other information.
+The 1.8 inch high-contrast monochrome e-ink top screen enables checking camera settings at a glance, even in bright sunlight, and may be customized to display virtual dials (aperture, shutter speed, ISO), a live histogram, or other information.